CyrusNajmabadi/lang-design/CollectionLiterals.md

     as the target type information would not flow into the literal.
 Is this a problem, or is it acceptable?
 Should we special case IEnumerable and still target-type it?

+    IMO, yes.
+The language defines [conversions](https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/conversions.md#1028-implicit-reference-conversions) from arrays to certain interfaces.
+Specifically

+        From a single-dimensional array type S[] to System.Collections.Generic.IList<T>, System.Collections.Generic.IReadOnlyList<T>, and their base interfaces, provided that there is an implicit identity or reference conversion from S to T

+    As such, it seems trivial to infer a type `T` for a `T[]` based on the interface's instantiation, and use that to do our normal construction semantics.
+The `T[]` would then be exposed through whatever interface we are target-typing to.

 1. Determine how a spread `..dict` works with dictionaries.
 Presumably we will get `KeyValuePair`s from `dict` that we then need to grab the `.Key` and `.Value` from to update the destination.

 1. Determine the natural type for a dictionary literal.
 I propose the following.